-A director who holds the office of President or Deputy-President holds that office until:
+A director who holds the office of Chair or Deputy Chair holds that office until:

-- (a) the end of the Election Period after their election to that office; - (b) the directors resolve to remove that director from that office; - (c) that director retires from that office; - (d) that director ceases to be a director; or - (e) otherwise in accordance with the rules decided by the directors.
+- (a) the end of the next Election Period immediately after their election to that office; - (b) the directors resolve to remove that director from that office; - (c) that director retires from that office; - (d) that director ceases to be a director; or - (e) otherwise in accordance with the rules decided by the directors.

-18.3 Election of office bearers
+18.3 Election of Chair and Deputy Chair

-- (a) As soon as practicable after the office of President or Deputy-President becomes vacant, the directors must elect a director to that office.
-If an election of both office bearers is to be held at the same meeting of directors, then the election of the President must be completed before the election of the Deputy-President. - (b) The election of the President and Deputy-President must be conducted in accordance with clause 18.4.
+- (a) As soon as practicable after the office of Chair or Deputy Chair becomes vacant, the directors must elect a director to that office.
+If an election of both the Chair and Deputy Chair is to be held at the same meeting of directors, then the election of the Chair must be completed before the election of the Deputy Chair. - (b) The election of the Chair and Deputy Chair must be conducted in accordance with clause 18.4.

-18.4 Conduct of the election of office bearers
+18.4 Conduct of the election of Chair and Deputy Chair

-- (a) (Nominations) Nominations for the office of President and Deputy-President must be called for and received by the secretary or any person appointed by the directors as the Office Bearer Election Returning Officer.
-The directors are to decide that Officer's duties and functions. - (b) (Voting forms) If more than one candidate is nominated for the office of the President or Deputy-President, then a ballot must be held to elect the relevant office bearer as follows: - (i) if only two candidates are nominated for the relevant office, then a director may vote for their preferred candidate by writing that candidate's name on a ballot paper; or - (ii) if more than two candidates are nominated for the relevant office, then the ballot papers must contain the names of the candidates in alphabetical order determined by their surnames and a director may vote by marking a mark on the ballot paper next to the name of their preferred candidate. - (c) (Forms to be handed to secretary or Office Bearer Election Returning Officer) Once a director has indicated on the ballot paper their preferred candidate in accordance with clause 18.4(b), they must fold the ballot paper and hand it to the secretary (or, if one is appointed, the Office Bearer Election Returning Officer) without disclosing the name of their preferred candidate to any other directors.
+- (a) (Nominations) Nominations for the office of Chair and Deputy Chair must be called for and received by the secretary or any person appointed by the directors as the Chair/Deputy Chair Election Returning Officer.
+The directors are to decide that Returning Officer's duties and functions. - (b) (Ballot) If more than one candidate is nominated for the office of the Chair or Deputy Chair, then a ballot must be held to elect the Chair or Deputy Chair (as the case may be) as follows: - if only two candidates are nominated for the relevant office, then a director may vote for their preferred candidate by indicating that candidate's name on a ballot; or - (ii) if more than two candidates are nominated for the relevant office, then the ballot must contain the names of the candidates in alphabetical order determined by their surnames and a director may vote by making a mark on the ballot next to the name of their preferred candidate (or otherwise indicating their preferred candidate in such other way as determined by the secretary or Chair/Deputy Chair Election Returning Officer, as the case may be).